 Head Coach Marisa DeStasio

 Marisa DeStasio was hired as head coach of the Muhlenberg softball team for the 2011 season after spending 2010 as an assistant with the Mules.
+In her four seasons, she has an outstanding record of 100-58-1 (.632), including a 47-17 (.734) mark in the Centennial Conference.

 Prior to coming to Muhlenberg, DeStasio spent the past three years as an assistant at Lafayette, helping the Leopards to a school-record 27 wins in 2008 and their first two appearances in the Patriot League championship game in 2008 and 2009.
 In 2006 DeStasio was an assistant at MacMurray College in Illinois, where she also served on the event management staff.